droglenc/NCMTH107/modules/NormalDist_HW2.md

 1. What type of variable is "number of charges"?
 1. What proportion of iPhone batteries would be rated as "exceptional"?
-1. What percentage of iPhone batteries would be rated as better than "acceptably poor," but not "exceptional"?
+1. What percentage of iPhone batteries would be rated as better than "unacceptably poor," but not "exceptional"?
 1. Suppose that the research company wants to change the definition of "exceptional" to include only the top 10% of batteries.
 What number of charges would define this new "exceptional"?
 1. Similarly, suppose that the research company wants to change the definition of "unacceptably poor" to the include the worst 25% of batteries.
 What number of charges would define this new "unacceptably poor"?